alameth/hello-smtp/README.md

 <DD>Stop immediately (abort) if any recipients are rejected.
 Normally the
    client will continue to send to the valid recipients.

+<DT>-c
+<DD><B>For server testing only: Do not use on live servers.</B>
+   Continue to attempt to send the message body even if all recipients are rejected.
+   This option causes the client to violate RFC 5321; a standard client will quit the sessions when none of the recipients are valid.

 <DT>-d
 <DD>Disconnect between sending multiple messages.
    Normally a single connection is used to send all messages.

 <DT>-e
 <DD>Supress the default end-of-line normalization.
 This option should only be used
    for server testing as the effect can be unpredictable on messages bodies that are not fully normalized.

 <DT>-h
 <DD>Print the manual page and then stop